setu-standards/documentation/app/docs/purchase-to-pay-v2/usage-notes/Pay-rates.md

 ### `toBeBilled` and `toBePaid`
 Each `payRates` container includes a `toBeBilled` and `toBePaid` element to indicate using a boolean whether the pay rate is specified for billing purposes or not (billed by staffing supplier to staffing customer using invoice), and for payment purposes or not (staffing supplier paying the flex worker using pay slip).
 In practice this means a pay rate specifies the billing rate, the payment rate, or a same rate which is applied for both.

 If multiple, different pay rates need to be specified.
-For example, because different rates are used for invoicing than for payment, this must be specified by including the payRates container several times in the message.
+For example, when different rates are used for invoicing and payment, this must be specified by including the `payRates` container several times in the message.

 :::tip Example
 Example of multiple, different `payRates` containers in a StaffingOrder message.